-During our NIS2 advisory services we support your company in preparing to comply with the NIS2 Directive ensuring your company will be ready to meet the cybersecurity regulations.
+RSM NIS2 advisory services support your company in preparing to comply with the NIS2 Directive, ensuring your Hungarian entity will be ready to meet the cybersecurity regulations.
+With our NIS2 maintenance support service, we continue to assist after the audit to ensure that compliance is not a one-off project, but a sustainable, up-to-date and auditable practice in the long term.

 What is NIS2?